simp/pupmod-simp-simpkv/docs/Design_Prototype2.md

       its backend (e.g., locking, atomic methods), thereby optimizing performance.

-  * Each operation must be a unique function in the `libkv` namespace.
+  * Each operation must be a unique function in the `simpkv` namespace.
   * Keys must be `Strings` that can be used for directory paths.

     * A key must contain only the following characters: